shanvireddy/vlsiguru/Embedded_systems/intrview/interviewpart-1.md

 it allocates memory for n blocks in bytes where each block is of the size specified by element-size.

 ### 8.Can you explain to me with the help of a small program how malloc() is used ?
+The below program exlains how to use malloc function:

 #include<stdio.h>
 #include<malloc.h>